-Above the illustrious watering-hole, Café Tortoni is another site of interest that is saturated with Argentine history but often overlooked: The World Tango Museum.
+The World Tango Museum, right above the illustrious watering-hole, Café Tortoni is a point of interest that is saturated with Argentine history, but often overlooked by visitors to the cafe.

 Sponsored by the National Academy of Tango, El Museo Mundial del Tango provides a comprehensive overview of Argentina’s most cherished artistic export.

 Founding the museum was a labor of love for prolific tango lyricist, Horacio Ferrer (who used to hang out in many of the Buenos Aires cafes —not only the Tortoni but more modest places such as such as La Poesía)

 → Check out Tango Shows & Activities in Buenos Aires